isomerpages/moe-methodistgirlssch/_admissions/Secondary Admission/Integrated Programme for Year 3.md

 description: ""
 third_nav_title: Secondary Admission
 ---
-The application for admission into Year 3 of the MGS Integrated Programme is open to students who are currently in 2022 Secondary 2 or its equivalent.
+The application for admission into Year 3 of the MGS Integrated Programme is open to students who are currently in 2023 Secondary 2 or its equivalent.

-The MGS IP is a through-train programme that leads to the International Baccalaureate Diploma Programme at Anglo-Chinese School (Independent) in Years 5 & 6.
+The MGS Integrated Programme (IP) is a through-train programme that leads to the International Baccalaureate Diploma Programme at Anglo-Chinese School (Independent) in Years 5 &amp; 6.

-**Please note the following dates for the application process:**
+### Please note the following dates for the application process:
+###

 <style type="text/css">
 .tg {